ddefranza/word-embedding-prejudice/README.md

 }
 ```

-Once the pretrained are obtained and filtered, calculating the cosine similarity is relatively straight-forward.
+Once the pretrained embeddings are obtained and filtered, calculating the cosine similarity is relatively straight-forward.

 ## 4. <a name="cos-sim"></a>Calculating cosine similarity